fnogatz/clocker/readme.markdown

     In verbose mode (-v), also show clocked messages.
     Show dates between lt and gt.
 Show archived dates with -a.
     Optionally filter by TYPE, a string or /regex/.

+  clocker report {--reportDay DATE}
+    Show all logged hours of a specific day.
+    If no --reportDay is set, the current day will be used.

   clocker csv {--gt DATE, --lt DATE, --props FIELDS, -a}
     Generate CSV output.